o-ran-sc/ric-plt-lib-rmr/docs/user-guide.rst

-**NOTE:** There is no support for epoll in Nanomsg, thus his function is only supported when linking with the NNG version of RMr and the file descriptor returned when using the Nanomsg verfsion will always return an error.
+**NOTE:** There is no support for epoll in Nanomsg, thus his function is only supported when linking with the NNG version of RMR and the file descriptor returned when using the Nanomsg version will always return an error.

 RETURN VALUE
 --------------------------------------------------------------------------------------------